KoRIOz675/DnDCharacterApp/README.md

 It is done in Java with JavaFX for the visual interface.
 The visual interface in made in SceneBuilder.

+Transfer to java and Compose for better visual interface.

 ## Recommendations

 I recommend that you still have the books on other platforms (DnDBeyond, physical, etc.) as this app doesn't give book's information.